Planning a Trip to Argentina: Travel Tips + Expenses

 Money-saving tips and hacks in Argentina

-You may or may not have heard, but Argentina has some INSANE atm machine withdrawal fees.
+You may or may not have heard, but Argentina has some hefty atm withdrawal fees.
 If you have to do a withdrawal in Argentina, take as much dinero as you can get out of that machine!
 Otherwise, avoid!

 Before you head to Argentina, come prepared.
 With cash preferably.

 I'm not exaggerating when I say withdrawal of $100-$150 can cost around $10-15.
-There are many factors that can affect this which I cover in this article.
+There are many factors that can affect this.
 The three best methods I found were:

-If you're coming in from a neighboring country such as Chile or Bolivia, it'll be cheaper to withdraw cash there and change it in Argentina.
+If you're coming in from a neighbouring country such as Chile or Bolivia, it'll be cheaper to withdraw cash there and change it in Argentina.

-2. If you've run out of cash and you're near a major city, Azimo is your best bet.
-It works like Western union where you can transfer money to a pick-up location that you pre-select before the transfer.
+2. Western union: where you can transfer money to a pick-up location that you pre-select before the transfer.

-At around £3 a transfer, it's a cheaper way of getting hold of cash.
+It's a cheaper way of getting hold of cash.
 As a European, I was able to transfer money using my debit card.
 The only pain in the butt might be waiting in line to pick up the money, which can be quick on some days or reaaallly slow on others.
+Keep in mind that the fees for the transfer can depend on the country you’re banking from.

-3. There are times when you'll be able to pay by card.
+3. Credit card: There are times when you'll be able to pay by card.
 I used my card as much as possible whenever there wasn't a 10% fee slapped onto it.

 Throughout South America, I almost always used Revolut.
 Its easy interface allows you to track your spending and block your card whenever you're not using it.
 The exchange rate is the mid-market Reuters rate so you don't pay any sneaky/stupid fees.